 ABSTRACT.
-We give an alternate proof to the main theorem of Kawamata's paper: Pluricanonical systems on minimal algebraic varieties.
-It is the first rigorous proof of Kawamata's theorem since the original argument contains a mistake.
+We give an alternate proof of the main theorem of Kawamata's paper: Pluricanonical systems on minimal algebraic varieties.
 Our proof also works for varieties in class \mathcal{C} .
 We note that our proof is completely different from Kawamata's.